fabri1983/eternity2_solver/README.md

-Note JRE 8: I'm having an exception when using the jpanel: java.lang.ClassCastException: sun.awt.image.BufImgSurfaceData cannot be cast to sun.java2d.xr.XRSurfaceData It seems to ne a known issue: https://netbeans.org/bugzilla/show_bug.cgi?id=248774
+Note JRE 8: I'm having an exception when using the jpanel: java.lang.ClassCastException: sun.awt.image.BufImgSurfaceData cannot be cast to sun.java2d.xr.XRSurfaceData It seems to be a known issue: https://netbeans.org/bugzilla/show_bug.cgi?id=248774

 Running with Avian jvm